-Lessons in Farming and Magic
+Lessons in Gardening and Magic

-A Fortune Teller Veiled in Cherry Blossoms
+The Fortune Teller Among the Cherry Blossoms

 How to Use Your Familiar

-Bad With Cooking and Bad With Bees
+Bad with Cooking and Bad with Bees

-A Whale in the Sky
+A Whale Flying in the Sky

 EDIT: Nothing changes through the end of this anime.
 It's serene and wonderful.
 DISCLOSURE: Reviewed at Episode 6.
 Flying Witch embodies and embraces the slice of life genre.
 It's pacing and atmosphere can only be described as sedate and soothing.
 It's tone is light hearted, self-deprecating, and utterly enjoyable.
 STORY (9 of 10): In each episode, Makoto meets a new person who, through some action or plot device, allows her to reinforce or expand her witch skills.
 The show has a through story but can be viewed episodically (thus far) without any detriment.
 ANIMATION (4 of 10): I've been watching J.C.Staff since Toradora!, and the studio has a tendency to reuse model animations.
 I don't think this will bother a newer viewer, but seasoned viewers beware that you'll be seeing a lot of the same stock animation you've seen before.
 SOUND (8 of 10): This is one of the few animes in which I watch the opening every episode.
 It really sets the tone, and frankly, it makes me super happy.
 Otherwise, the in epidoe sound and VA acting is well done.
 CHARACTERS (9 of 10): Even as early as episode 6, there has been some serious character development.
 Side characters have well defined voice and depth.
 OVERALL (8 of 10): I honestly just ENJOY watching this anime.
 There's nothing spectular that happens in an episode, but everything comes together for a great show.